Defensive grenade wz. 33: Development history

+Design

+The shell casing was molded from cast iron and formed into a pineapple-shaped oval, typical of World War I and II-era hand grenades.

+The grenade was modelled after earlier Polish grenades of the 1920s (such as the Defensive grenade wz.24), which in turn were based on French World War I F1 grenade.
+It was fitted with wz.Gr.31 percussion fuse.

+To increase reliability, the grenade had two blasting caps and two strikers.
+The casing was produced in one of three factories, a letter on the casing denoting the producer ("K" for Końskie, "M" for Warsaw and "W" for Wilno).

 The wz.
 31 fuse was considered among the best in the world, soon after its adoption by the Polish Army; both France and Romania bought a license for their production.
 Initially France bought 310,000 wz.
 31 fuses in 1935 and two years later bought a license and adopted it as the standard fuse for all defensive grenades of the French Army.
 Another country to adopt the fuse (in 1931) was Greece.

+Usage

+The Polish name for the grenade was because the blast radius of fragments often exceeded 100 metres and the grenade had to be thrown from a defensive position, such as a trench or from behind a wall.

+Two such grenades as well as two wz.24 offensive grenades were standard military equipment for all enlisted soldiers.